wp-plugins/bepro-listings/readme.txt

 Many of what we give away for free, others will charge you for e.g. clusterd google maps and csv import.
 Also note our optional payment and notification features.
 You will need to download the free plugins BePro Cart and BePro Email to implement these features.
 We invite you to start **making money** today and take advantage of what we consider to be the most **advanced email notification plugin** available.
 These addons continue our trend of offering you a flexible way to build the directory experience that your users require.

 == Changelog ==

+= 2.1.66 (November 17th, 2014) =

+* Buddypress profile visitors now see paged listings
+* Tweak profile layout for logged in users
+* Now using currency sign from admin settings, for the "pay" option on the user profile
+* New filters added for better management of "create listing" feature
+* Improved integration with the form builder

 = 2.1.65 (November 13th, 2014) =